2022 OVO Group Ltd statement on modern slavery and human trafficking

 OVO recognises that the eradication of modern slavery and human trafficking is a continuing, collaborative and evolving process.

-Continuing to strengthen employee awareness of modern slavery and forced labour.
+- Continue to strengthen our awareness of modern slavery and forced labour.

 CEO, OVO Energy